 What it’s about: Oran, Algeria, 1945.
 Port Moresby and his wife Kit are wealthy Americans who have been travelling internationally for several years.
 They arrive in Algeria, accompanied by a fellow American George Tunner, who has a secret crush on Kit.
-The Moresbys have been married for ten years, but Port, in the grip of an existential funk, has fallen out of love with Kit and they are sexually estranged.
-The night after their arrival in Oran, Port wanders through the township and has a brief liaison with a local prostitute.
-The next morning, Kit notices that Port has not returned and hides his disappearance from Tunner, for fear that Tunner will take the opportunity to seduce her.
+Port, in the grip of an existential funk, has fallen out of love with Kit and they are sexually estranged.
+The night after their arrival in Oran, he wanders through the township and has a brief liaison with a local prostitute.
 The Moresbys meet the monstrous Mrs Lyle, an Australian travel writer and her sickly adult son Eric, a fantasist and rabid alcoholic.
 Eric asks Port if he can borrow money, and Port arranges to travel to Boussif with the Lyles in their car.
 Kit and Tunner follow by train, and after a long and uncomfortable journey, finally sleep together when they reach the hotel.
-Kit, wracked with guilt, conceals the affair.
-Port and Kit hire bicycles and travel out to the desert, and Port tries unsuccessfully to rekindle his sexual feelings for Kit.
-The Lyles announce they are leaving for Aïn Krorfa: Port arranges for Tunner to travel with the Lyles, so that he can travel alone with Kit.
-The night before their departure, Port goes for a walk and tries unsuccessfully to sleep with a blind dancing girl.
-The Moresbys arrive in Aïn Krorfa where Port reports to French authorities that his passport has been stolen.
-When no culprit is found, Port concludes that Eric must have been the thief.
-He persuades Kit to travel further into the desert to El Ga’a, so as to avoid Tunner’s arrival.
+Kit, wracked with guilt, conceals the affair from Port, while Port tries unsuccessfully to rekindle his sexual feelings for Kit.
+The Lyles announce they are leaving for Aïn Krorfa.
+Port arranges for Tunner to travel with the Lyles, so that he can travel alone with Kit.
+The Moresbys arrive in Aïn Krorfa where Port discovers that his passport is missing, and concludes that Eric must have been the thief.
+He persuades Kit to travel to El Ga’a, further into the desert, so as to avoid Tunner’s arrival.
 Port falls seriously ill on the bus.
-With the help of a young Arab man, Kit tries to find rooms at a hotel in El Ga’a, but they are turned away by the proprietress who fears that Port’s illness is contagious.
-Port and Kit travel on the back of a freight truck to Sbâ, where they find shelter at a French Foreign Legion outpost.
+With the help of a young Arab man, Kit tries to find rooms at a hotel in El Ga’a, but they are turned away for fear that Port’s illness is contagious.
+Port and Kit travel on the back of a freight truck to Sbâ, where they find shelter with the French Foreign Legion.
 Port is diagnosed with typhoid and Kit spends several anxious nights nursing him.
-Tunner arrives in Sbâ and Kit rushes into the town to meet his car.
-When she return to her room, Kit discovers that Port has died.
-She barricades herself inside with Port, packs her bags and leaves without telling Tunner, taking shelter for the night with a Jewish shopkeeper and his wife.
+Tunner arrives in Sbâ and Kit rushes into the town to meet his car, while Port dies alone in the room.
+Kit returns and discovers Port’s body, then leaves without telling Tunner, taking shelter for the night with a Jewish shopkeeper and his wife.
 As news of Kit’s disappearance and Port’s death spreads in Sbâ, Kit wanders out into the desert.
 She meets a caravan of Arab men, who pick her up and continue their journey into the Sudan desert.
 The men force her to have sex with them repeatedly over several weeks.
 Kit submits completely to the younger man, Belqassim, who dresses her as a boy and brings her to his house, where he keeps her as a captive.
-Belqassim and Kit perform a marriage ceremony, and their affair continues, though Kit is violently abused by other members of the household when Belqassim is absent.
+Belqassim and Kit perform a marriage ceremony, and their affair continues, though Kit is violently abused by other members of the household when he is absent.
 Fearing that the servants are poisoning her, Kit escapes and wanders into the market, where she is nearly attacked by the crowd.
 She is rescued by a kindly Arab named Amar, and they briefly become lovers.
 Kit ends up at a convent hospital, disoriented and nearly insane, and the French authorities arrange for her to be flown back to Oran.
-Kit learns via the American Consulate that Tunner is returning to Oran to see her, having searched for her for some months.
-The novel concludes with an ambiguous scene, where Kit appears to have disappeared, presumably to avoid a reunion with Tunner.
+Kit learns via the American Consulate that Tunner is returning to see her, having searched for her for some months.
+The novel ends with Kit disappearing into the crowd outside the hotel, presumably to avoid a reunion with Tunner.

 Why it’s a classic: Before the publication of The Sheltering Sky, Paul Bowles was known chiefly as a composer.
 Released in 1949, his novel was instantly hailed as a modern classic that introduced something new and sinister to the American canon.
 The austere beauty of Bowles’ writing and the unremitting bleakness of his subject matter was, until then, largely the preserve of French Existentialist writers like Jean-Paul Sartre, Albert Camus (who Bowles quotes at the start of the harrowing third chapter of The Sheltering Sky) and André Gide (whose novella The Immoralist also features a married man embarking on a doomed affair in a desert landscape).
 The uncompromising pessimism of Bowles’ vision, in which ‘civilised’ people lose their minds and submit to sexual slavery in the unforgiving landscapes of North Africa, inspired subsequent generations of writers.
 “Paul Bowles opened the world of Hip,” Norman Mailer wrote: “He let in the murder, the drugs, the incest, the end of the Square… the call of the orgy, the end of civilisation”.
 Bowles dismissed the statement as rubbish, but with the benefit of hindsight, Mailer’s point makes sense.
 After Bowles, the gloves were off, and the liberal humanist world of post-Enlightenment literature was decimated.
 Port asks himself “if any American can truthfully accept a definition of life which makes it synonymous with suffering.”
 Bowles’ novel answers that question by presenting a protagonist whose only virtue is to confront and accept his own suffering and death, stripped of any meaning or transcendence.
 The disorientation and sadness that saturates The Sheltering Sky must have had a particular resonance for a society devastated by the horrors of World War II, unable to trust established social orthodoxies.